DenisGorbachev/scenarios/checkmytrades.md

 CheckMyTrades is an app where smart investors choose profitable traders to manage their capital.

 * When investor visits the main page, he sees a list of traders.
-* When investor clicks on a trader, he sees his trading history & performance metrics (profit, drawdown, Sharpe ratio, etc).
+* When investor clicks on a trader, he sees his trading history & performance metrics (profit, drawdown, etc...).
 * When investor clicks "Invest", he sees an instruction for providing capital to this trader.

 ## Stories